College of Business Dean's Advisory Board

 Leonard B. Comberiate

-Len Comberiate is currently a Global Benefits Consultant Benefits and adjunct instructor at NYU in The School of Professional Studies.
-Since 2006, he has been a member of the Board of Directors of The Children's Village, where he is also the Chair of the Human Resources Committee.
+Len Comberiate is currently a Global Benefits Consultant Benefits and an assistant associate professor at NYU in The School of Professional Studies.
+From 2016-2021 he was a member of the Board of Directors of The Children's Village, where he also served as the Chair of the Human Resources Committee.
 The Children’s Village is an organization founded in 1851 that is dedicated to helping children and families who are struggling, to become productive, independent citizens who will enrich their communities and their future families.
 Len received his Bachelor’s Degree in Mathematics, summa cum laude, from Pratt University and holds three Master’s Degrees, two in mathematics and one in business administration from Stony Brook University and Temple University.

 Guy-Max Delphin is founder and Chairman of Delphin Investments (DI) and DHFG (dba Quisqueya Capital Advisors “QCA”).
 He is responsible for strategic vision of the companies.
 Mr. Delphin is an experienced executive with a proven track record of organizing, recruiting and building companies.
 Currently, Mr. Delphin advises the CEOs of a few companies across economic sectors.